aaronbloomfield/pdr/labs/lab08/index.md

 clang++ -m32 -Wall -g -o vecsum vecsum.o main.o
 ```

-This tells clang++ to link both of the .o files created above into a executable called vecsum.
+This tells clang++ to link both of the .o files created above into an executable called vecsum.
 Note that there isn't any compiling done at this stage (the compilation was done before) -- this just links the two object files into the final executable.
 Also note that for our submitted Makefiles, we will NOT have the `-o` flag present.

 ### Tutorial ###